Robbery Laws in California – Penal Code 211 PC

 Regarding what someone is facing if they're charged with robbery, the charge range is 2, 4, and 6 years in state prison.
 It is a presumptive prison crime.
-In LA, prosecutors and judges assume that someone will be sent to jail if charged with robbery unless their attorney can show unusual circumstances surrounding the robbery.
+In LA, prosecutors and judges assume that someone will be sent to jail if charged with robbery unless their attorney can show unusual circumstances surrounding the theft.

 One example of unusual circumstances that I've been successful with is an Estes robbery, where someone is stealing from a store, and they're not using any force or fear at the time of the stealing, but the force or fear is being used in their escape.

 If that occurs, they could still be charged with robbery.
 Still, many times, especially if they have no criminal record, no weapon was used, or nobody was hurt – we can convince the prosecutors and judges to lessen that crime to something less than a robbery.

 You typically face a prison term of 6 years on an average robbery charge.
 There are other enhancements, though, that goes hand-in-hand with robbery.
 For example: